maybenotconnor/maybenotconnor-hugo-webpage/content/mystcraft.md

 ‎

-Mystcraft is a Minecraft datapack Connor developed in 2021, adding teleportation books and 11 new dimensions all to vanilla minecraft using in-game commands.
+Mystcraft is a Minecraft datapack Connor initially developed in 2021, adding teleportation books and 11 new dimensions all to vanilla minecraft using in-game commands.
+Updates to the pack took an almost 4 year hiatus, finally being updated again in December 2024.

 Above are the links to the github repository and the planetminecraft page.
-The full pack is no longer updated, though an incomplete version is available on GitHub.